silas1037/jstar/index.md

 The `jstar` executable can also accept various options that modify the behaviour of the command line app.
 To see all of them alongside a description, simply pass the `-h` option to the executable.

-In addition to being a useful tool to directly use the programming language, the command line app is also a good starting point to learn how **J\*** can be embedded in a program, as it uses the API to implement all of its functionalities.
-You can find the code in [**cli/src/cli.c**](https://github.com/bamless/jstar/blob/master/cli/src/cli.c).
+In addition to being a useful tool to directly use the programming language, the command line interface is also a good starting point to learn how **J\*** can be embedded in a program, as it uses the API to implement all of its functionalities.
+You can find the code in [**cli/cli.c**](https://github.com/bamless/jstar/blob/master/cli/cli.c).

 # Binaries